Mesh Watermark Removal Attack and Mitigation: A Novel Perspective of Function Space

-\textbf{Tagging points.} After dividing SDF into $N_s*N_s$ partitions, we decode each bit independently within each partition.
-As shown in \cref{fig:embed} (d-e), for all points $\mathbf{x}\in\mathbf{\Omega}_{i,j}$, we tag point $\mathbf{x}$ with bit 1 if $F_\Theta(\mathbf{x})>0$, otherwise we tag it with bit 0.
-Remember that we have white-box and black-box ownership declaration scenarios.
-In the black-box ownership declaration scenario, a mesh $\mathcal{M}$ is given to evaluate whether the mesh is generated from the watermarked SDF.
-In this case, we directly tag its vertex set $V$ with the binary bit.
-In the white-box ownership declaration scenario where an SDF is given, we can either extract a mesh from it through isosurfacing or sampling points on the zero-isosurface of the SDF.
-We use the same sampling strategy in \cite{NFGP} where they sample points from a rough shape and then apply Langevin dynamics to get an accurate sample on zero-isosurface.
-We denote $N_v$ as the number of vertices of the mesh or the number of sampled points on zero-isosurface.
+We decode each bit $w_k'$ independently within each partition.
+A partition $\Omega_{i,j}$ is tagged with bit $b$ if more than half of the points in that region are tagged with bit $b$.
+A point $\mathbf{x}$ is tagged with $b=1$ if $F_\Theta(\mathbf{x})>0$, otherwise we tag it with bit 0.
+We can decode watermarks on both $G_\Theta$ and meshes extracted from $G_\Theta$.
+Given a mesh extracted from $G_\Theta$, we directly tag its vertex set with the binary bit.
+Given a watermarked SDF $G_\Theta$, we can either extract a mesh from it through isosurfacing or sampling points on its zero-isosurface.

-\textbf{Measure.} Ideally, we expect all regions to have some points to decode the bit embedded in that region.
-However, when $N_s$ is large, and $N_v$ is small, it is possible that no points lie in a specific partition.
-In this case, that partition cannot be decoded.
-We design two measures for ownership verification: watermark decoding for dense points and watermark detection for sparse points. \begin{itemize} \item \textbf{Watermark decoding.} A partition is tagged with bit $b$ if more than half of the points in that region is tagged with bit $b$.
-In this case, we can get a decoded message $\hat{\mathbf{M}}$, which can be compared with $\mathbf{M}$ with bit accuracy. \item \textbf{Watermark detection.} We say the point matches the partition it belongs to if the tagged bit matches the bit embedded in that region.
-In the case of sparse points, we detect the watermark by testing the following hypothesis \cite{LLM_WM}. \end{itemize}

-If the null hypothesis is true, the number of points that match their partition, denoted as $s$, has an expected value $N_v/2$ and variance $N_v/4$.
-The $z$-statistic for this test is